SkylineCommunications/dataminer-docs/develop/TOOLS/NuGet/Producing_NuGet_GitHub.md

 #### Editing the GitHub Workflow

-Instead of using the regular GitHub workflow for NuGet solutions, use the one designed for internal NuGet solutions.
+Instead of using the regular GitHub workflow for NuGet solutions, use the following starter workflow: **Internal DataMiner CICD NuGet Solution**.

 Follow the instructions in [the official GitHub Docs](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to add a new secret: